alitiq/alitiq-doc/docs/wind_power_forecast/check_available_runs.md

-# How to Check Available Runs with the alitiq Solar API 🌤️
+# How to Check Available Runs with the alitiq Windpower API 🌤️

-The alitiq Solar API allows you to check available forecast runs for your Solar PV systems.
+The alitiq Wind API allows you to check available forecast runs for your Windpark.
 This endpoint provides flexibility in choosing a weather model and forecast data, ensuring your needs are met while emphasizing the **OPTIMIZED** weather model for the most accurate predictions.

 ---

 ## Overview

-Forecast runs represent the calculations of solar energy production based on various weather models.
-You can query which runs are available for a specific Solar PV system and select the model that best suits your application.
+Forecast runs represent the calculations of wind energy production based on various weather models.
+You can query which runs are available for a specific Windpark and select the model that best suits your application.

 ---